-Second, much of my life has been with people from the Pacific-as a pupil of the Richmond Road Primary School in Ponsonby in Auckland in the 1950s, there were just five or six other non-European children, some of them from Tonga, the Cook Islands or Samoa.
-At Sacred Heart College in Glen Innes in Auckland the early 1960s, there was a similar situation, with that school having had in its student line-up over the years many people from the Pacific.
+Secondly, my life has involved much of it being with people from the Pacific - as a pupil of the Richmond Rd Primary School in Ponsonby in Auckland in the 1950s, there were just five or six other non-European children, some of those being from Tonga, the Cook Islands or Samoa.
+At Sacred Heart College in Glen Innes in Auckland the early 1960s, there was something of the same thing, with that school having had in its student line-up over the years, many people from the Pacific.

 Those ties with the Pacific and my Pacific heritage have never faded.
-Throughout my careers, as a lawyer, judge, ombudsman, governor-general, or as a member of a family, I have developed and maintained a valued stockholding of professional and personal links in a number of Pacific settings.
+Throughout my careers, as a lawyer, judge, ombudsman, governor-general, or as a family, I have developed and maintained a valued stockholding of professional and personal links in a number of Pacific settings.

-The strength of New Zealand's relationships with Pacific countries have come to be called upon in a material way recently, with life events such as the death in March of His Majesty King Siaosi Tupou V in Tonga, and the 50th anniversary of the independence of Samoa at the beginning of June.
+The strength of New Zealand's relationships with Pacific countries have come to be called upon in a material way, recently, with life events such as the death, in March of His Majesty King Siaosi Tupou V, recently in Tonga, and the 50th anniversary of the independence of Samoa at the beginning of June equally so.